lnobach/gonrg/README.md

 - **Server OpenAPI specification**
 - Client code
-- SML and HAN interface support (I don't have any devices available to test with)
+- HAN interface support (I don't have any devices available to test with)

 ## How to build